 Berat – the place to stay in Berat is the aptly named Berat Backpackers which is one of the oldest hostels in Albania.
 It has a fantastic garden terrace that provides brilliant views of the Old Town, making it a great place to laze away an afternoon.

-Gjirokaster – Stone City Hostel is the only hostel in Gjirokaster.
-It was opened in 2016 by Walter, a friendly Dutch man who has a wealth of knowledge on both the city and the surrounding area.
+Gjirokaster – Stone City Hostel was the first hostel to be opened in Gjirokaster when its doors opened in 2016.
+It’s run by Walter, a friendly Dutchman who has a wealth of knowledge on both the city and the surrounding area.

 Tirana – the charms of the Albanian capital caught me off guard and I enjoyed my time in Tirana a lot more than I had initially expected.
-One of the main reasons for this was Trip’n Hostel, which was undoubtedly one of my favourite Balkan hostels.
-Run by Erjon & Eni, this hostel has a fantastic chilled out vibe which — combined with their large outdoor garden, freshly cooked breakfasts and rakija-filled bar — makes it difficult to leave!
+One of the main reasons for this was Trip’n Hostel, which was undoubtedly one of the best Balkan hostels I stayed in.
+Run by Erjon & Eni, this hostel has a fantastic chilled out vibe which — combined with their large outdoor garden, freshly cooked breakfasts and a rakija-filled bar — makes it difficult to leave!

-Bosnia & Herezogivna is a fascinating country to visit.
+Bosnia & Herzegovina is a fascinating country to visit.
 With a complex history, beautiful cities and natural beauty, there is plenty to keep any backpacker occupied here!

 Bulgaria is a severely underrated country that quickly became one of our favourites during our Balkans backpacking trip.
 The country is filled with interesting cities to visit, beautiful Black Sea coastal towns and a culture that has been influenced by many of its surrounding neighbours.

-Plovdiv – Hostel Old Plovdiv is one of the best Balkan hostels in terms of the perks they offer when checking in.
+Plovdiv – Hostel Old Plovdiv is one of the Balkans’ best hostels in terms of the perks they offer when checking in.
 Firstly, there was an Australian Flag with a personalised sign waiting for us upon check-in.
 The friendly staff then offered us a complimentary bottle of local sparkling wine and placed lavender sachets on our pillows making this hostel more akin to a fancy boutique hotel than the stereotypical backpacker’s hostel.
+It is a fantastic place to rest your head when exploring Plovdiv!

-Veliko Tarnovo – Hostel Mostel also has a branch in Veliko Tarnovo which also has free breakfast and dinner making it one of the best value Balkan hostels!
+Veliko Tarnovo – Hostel Mostel also has a branch in Veliko Tarnovo which also has free breakfast and dinner making it one of the best value Balkan hostels for penny-pinching backpackers.

 Croatia is no secret when it comes to Balkans backpacking, with many travellers flocking towards its beautiful coastline.
-The hostel scene is thriving in Croatia with many affordable and social places to stay.
+The hostel scene is thriving in Croatia with many affordable and social places to stay that some of the Balkans’ best hostels!

 Zagreb – Hostel Mali Mrak is a cool artsy hostel based in a house in suburban Zagreb.
 It has an awesome common area and friendly local staff who are very accommodating and will suggest a number of great things to do in Zagreb!
 They will even take you out if you want to sample some of the city’s famous nightlife.